Awasi Patagonia Excursions

 • Full day, ACTIVE

-This hike is part of the famous “W Circuit”, and one of the more adventurous options.
-From our lodge, we will drive to the heart of the National Park, and take a ferry to cross Lake Pehoe to the starting point of this trail.
-First, we will walk at the foot of the highest mountain in Torres del Paine: the Paine Grande.
-Then, go around the Skottberg lagoon through a mountainous landscape until we reach the Italian Camp.
-Past this camp the trail becomes more technical and we gain altitude until we reach a plateau framed by the peaks of Paine Grande and Los Cuernos.
-This in an imposing place, where you can see forests and glaciers in a unique environment.
+The middle part of the renowned "W Circuit" this area promises a thrilling adventure.
+We'll depart from our lodge and drive into the heart of the National Park, then take a ferry across Lake Pehoe to reach the trailhead.
+Our hike will begin at the foot of Paine Grande, the highest mountain in Torres del Paine.
+We'll then navigate around the Skottberg lagoon, traversing a mountainous landscape until we arrive at the Italian Camp.
+Beyond this point, the trail becomes more challenging as we ascend to a plateau framed by the impressive peaks of Paine Grande and Los Cuernos.
+From this vantage point, you'll be rewarded with breathtaking views of forests and glaciers in a truly unique environment.

 Grey Glacier Lookout